 I have worked therapeutically with children, adolescents and adults living with anxiety, depression, complex mental health difficulties, disability, illness and adverse life experiences.
 I have experience working in a variety of settings including schools, the NHS and women’s centres.

 I have worked at a domestic and sexual violence charity; giving therapy to children and adolescents with complex trauma and suffering with the adverse effects associated with the experience of attachment disruption, abuse and family separation.

 I have a special interest and training in attachment disorders and childhood and adolescent trauma.
 My consultancy work is with children in adoption, kinship and foster care and am a registered independent adoption therapist with Adopt West London.
-I am also in the process of registering as a Barnardo's LINK service Adoption Therapist.
+I am also a registered Barnardo's LINK service Adoption Therapist.

 I also have further training and experience in giving therapy to members of the LGBTQ+ communities.